Intelligence failure: MASINT

-Points of failure for MASINT

-MASINT is hardly understood by most analysts or the decision makers that look at it and that in itself is one of its major drawbacks.
-It also suffers from finance issues due to the expensive nature of the items needed to do the actual collection itself.
-Lastly, the exploitation, and analysis often take longer due to the need for highly trained analysts to examine the information.
+MASINT is hardly understood by most analysts or the decision-makers who look at it, which is in itself is one of its major drawbacks.
+It also suffers from finance issues because of the expensive nature of the items needed to do the actual collection itself.
+Also, its exploitation and analysis often take longer because highly-trained analysts are needed to examine the information.